Want to save this article for later?

 In transactional marketing, you engage in aggressive marketing tactics to increase the number of individual sales — think: limited-time offers, flash sales, and other types of FOMO marketing.
 Your success is measured by the number of units moved or number of subscriptions filled.
 Transactional marketing emphasizes conversion and celebrates the immediate gratification of a won deal.

-With the latter, you emphasize the long game — optimizing the way you do business in order to maximize the value of your relationship with each customer.
-Customer relationship marketing is about connecting and bonding with customers.
+With customer relationship marketing, you emphasize the long game — optimizing the way you do business in order to maximize the value of your relationship with each customer.
+It is about connecting and bonding with customers.
 Eventually this translates to increased revenue and customer lifetime value as your customers build up loyalty with your brand.

-So what do you need to put relationship marketing into action?
+So what do you need to put relationship marketing into action during uncertain times?

 Remember how I mentioned that building relationships requires commitment?
 Creating a sustainable relationship marketing strategy requires commitment, too.
 Not just to serve up a world-class product or service, but also to have systems in place that give customers a valuable and delightful experience.